Reconstruction of Gravitational Form Factors using Generative Machine Learning: Introduction

 Our main results are as follows.~First, the diffusion model provides a fully non-parametric reconstruction of all three GFFs at the unphysical pion mass of the lattice ensemble, consistent with the lattice data and with standard parametric fits across the full kinematic range $0\le -t\le 2~\mathrm{GeV}^{2}$.~A systematic data-ablation protocol demonstrates that the reconstruction remains stable even when only one or two conditioning points are retained, revealing the strong constraining power of the physically informed training prior.~Second, the continuous, covariance-resolved output of the diffusion model enables a direct extraction of the leading unknown low-energy constants of the chiral Lagrangian, $c_8$ and~$c_9$, by matching to chiral perturbation theory in the low-$|t|$ region.~The resulting values are in agreement with the model-independent dispersive determination of Cao et al.~\cite{Cao:2025dkv}, despite the two approaches being methodologically entirely distinct.~Third, using the extracted LECs to evaluate the chiral expressions at the physical pion mass, we obtain a prediction for the nucleon $D$-term, $D(0)=-4.3\pm 0.8$, consistent with the ChPT bound of Ref.~\cite{Gegelia:2021wnj} and with existing lattice and dispersive extractions.

-The remainder of this paper is organised as follows.~In Sec.~\ref{sec:classes} we describe the construction of the training dataset from ten classes of physically motivated functional forms and their convex combinations.~Section~\ref{sec:diffusion} presents the DDPM architecture, including the $v$-prediction formulation, the dual conditioning mechanism, and the error-propagation scheme.~In Sec.~\ref{sec:reconstruction} we demonstrate the model-independent reconstruction of the proton GFFs at unphysical pion mass and extract the LECs $c_8$ and~$c_9$.~Details of the network architecture, training procedure, ablation studies on synthetic test curves, and the reconstruction of the GFFs at physical pion mass are collected in Appendices~\ref{app:network}--\ref{sec:GFFs}.
+The remainder of this paper is organised as follows.~In Sec.~\ref{sec:background} we provide a brief background on the gravitational form factors of hadrons.~In Sec.~\ref{sec:classes} we describe the construction of the training dataset from ten classes of physically motivated functional forms and their convex combinations.~Section~\ref{sec:diffusion} presents the DDPM architecture, including the $v$-prediction formulation, the dual conditioning mechanism, and the error-propagation scheme.~In Sec.~\ref{sec:reconstruction} we demonstrate the model-independent reconstruction of the proton GFFs at unphysical pion mass and extract the LECs $c_8$ and~$c_9$.~In Sec.~\ref{sec:GFFs} we reconstruct the GFFs at physical pion mass.~Network architecture, training procedure, ablation studies on synthetic test curves are collected in Appendices \ref{app:network} and \ref{app:training}.